seregheik/Javascript-Essentials/README.md

 Api can be inside another API and this sub API is called Embedded API or Extended API or Extension Api When
 When you create a new object, you have created an API

+# Primitive Data
+Primitive Data means basic data
+"String" is an example of a primitive data backticks (\) can be used to escape special characters "Numbers" is an example of a primitive data there are two types of numbers whole integers and floating point numbers
+"Boolean" is an example of a primitive data there are two types rather states of booleans - true or false "null" and "undefined" are primitive data
+"NaN" is a primitive data
+NaN means Not a number.